blazenko/wiper/README.md

-RnD for Wiper (aka Transformer aka LayerDance), port from DynLayer to modern JS, jQ and TweenL
+RnD for Wiper (aka Transformer aka LayerDance), port from ancient DynLayer to jQ and TweenLite